anthony-jantzen/senior-design/Project-Description.md

 * Usage is focused toward corporations, not home use

 ### PRTG Network Monitor
-* Costs Money
+* Costs money
-* Monitors More than just local Networks - can be overwhelming for inexperienced users
+* Monitors More than just local networks - can be overwhelming for inexperienced users

 ### GFI Languard
-* Costs Money
+* Costs money

 ### OpenNMS
 * Too feature rich and not usable for inexperienced users
-* Doesn't integrate with router?
+* Doesn't integrate with router

 ### WifiDog
 * Doesn't have android/mobile alert integration